ErpNetDocs/tech/concepts/erp-Instances.md

 > https://demodb.my.erp.net/api/domain/docs

-##### TIP
+> [!TIP]

-Since the instance API reference contains user-defined objects from the database, it is accessible only after authentication.
+> Since the instance API reference contains user-defined objects from the database, it is accessible only after authentication.
 For general-purpose information, check the [Model](https://docs.erp.net/model).

 ## Security